Funding for age friendly communities

 • promotion of age friendly business practices

-• projects that aim to create local system level change (eg changes to local transport or recreation systems)
+• projects that aim to create local system level change, such as changes to local transport or recreation systems

 • projects that support older people in rural areas to age in place, participate and be included in their communities